PLSysSec/rlbox/docs-src/index.rst

 ========

 This is a short tutorial on the RLBox API.
 If you are looking for a reference of all APIs, see [Doxygen]_.
+If you are looking for motivation, see [RLBoxLogin]_, [RLBoxFirefox]_, and [RLBoxPaper]_.

 RLBox is a toolkit for sandboxing third-party libraries.
 The toolkit consists of (1) a Wasm-based sandbox and (2) an API for retrofitting existing application code to interface with a sandboxed library.
 The Wasm-based sandbox is documented in its `corresponding repository
 <https://github.com/PLSysSec/rlbox_wasm2c_sandbox>`_.
 While, the RLBox API can
-be used with different sandbox implementations (discussed :ref:`later
-<stdlib>`), this documentation focuses on the API and the interface you will use
-when sandboxing code, independent of the underlying sandboxing mechanism.
+be used with different sandbox implementations, this documentation focuses on the API and the interface you will use when sandboxing code, independent of the underlying sandboxing mechanism.

 **Why do we need a sandboxing API?**
 Sandboxing libraries without the RLBox API is both tedious and error-prone.